Munawwar/flex-helper/README.md

 One notable bug in IE 10-11, is that using min-height/min-width along with flex box doesn't work as expected.

 There are other bugs documented at [flexbox-bugs](https://github.com/philipwalton/flexbugs).
-Note: However flex-grid doesn't use all of the flexbox syntax, so some of them are not relevant.
+Note: However flex-helper doesn't use all of the flexbox syntax.
+So some of them are not relevant.